vamsikrishnamantri/Data-Science/README.md

 # Data-Science
-Here you will get all the projects and Tasks of datascience.
+Here you will get all the projects datascience.